-Low Density Residential (LDR): This designation allows residential development up to five dwelling units per acre.
-Typical development includes detached single family homes, although cluster housing below five units per acre and individual two family units meeting the minimum lot size requirements of the Zoning Ordinance are also allowed.
+Low Density Residential (LDR): This designation allows residential development up to twelve dwelling units per acre.
+Typical development includes detached single family homes, accessory dwelling units, two-family dwellings, low density townhomes, and cottage home developments.
 Access requirements in this designation are low compared to other uses and this designation should generally not be applied in areas adjacent to high-volume roadways unless buffering is provided.
 In areas with steep slopes or other natural features worthy of protection, clustered housing design or large lots are appropriate to protect natural resources.

-Medium Density Residential (MDR): This designation allows residential development between five and 10 dwelling units per acre, depending on the underlying zoning.
-Typical development includes townhomes, patio homes, two family dwellings, condominiums, and low rise apartments.
+Medium Density Residential (MDR): This designation allows residential development between five and 15 dwelling units per acre, depending on the underlying zoning.
+Typical development includes townhomes, cottage homes, two family dwellings, condominiums, and low rise apartments.
 Access requirements in this designation are moderate, therefore locations with access to nearby arterial and collector streets are most appropriate.
 In locations where an existing or newly created lot is along a local street and has a single-family dwelling on both sides of the lot, a single-family home is allowed at below five units per acre, provided the net density does not decrease.